Rapidly-exploring Random Tree (RRT)

 What hardware is required to run RRT?

-Basic RRT is lightweight and can run on standard embedded industrial PCs or even stronger microcontrollers (like Raspberry Pi 4) for 2D navigation.
-However, for 3D manipulation or high-frequency replanning, more powerful CPUs are recommended.
+Basic RRT is light—runs on embedded industrial PCs or even a Raspberry Pi 4 for 2D nav.
+For 3D arms or rapid replans, beefier CPUs help.

 Is RRT deterministic?